juergenweb/FieldtypeSimpleAddress/README.md

 ## What it does

-This fieldtype let you enter various data of an address such as street, number, postalcode,.... and optional latitude and longitude.
+This fieldtype let you enter various data of an address such as street, number, postalcode,.... and optional latitude and longitude (not visible in the image below).
 ![alt text](https://github.com/juergenweb/Processwire-Simple-Address-Inputfield-Fieldtype/blob/master/SimpleAddress.png?raw=true)

 ### Output the values in templates